vedatcinbat/HospitalApp_RestApi/README.md

 ** There are 2 project called : HospitalWebApi and HospitalAppMvc

-x HospitalWebApi has a HospitalsController.cs where we define our apis. x There are 5 api in HospitalsController
+x HospitalWebApi has a HospitalsController.cs where we define our apis.
+O There are 5 api in HospitalsController

 * GET - localhost:..../api/hospitals : It returns all patients info from db
 * GET - localhost:..../api/hospitals/{id} : It returns one patient from db where p=> p.Id == id